Bruno Fernandes starts for Man Utd as Solskjaer hands immediate debut to €55m signing | Goal.com

 United have wasted no time in introducing the 25-year-old to the Old Trafford faithful.

-Solskjaer has included his new No.18 in his starting XI for an important home date with Wolves.
+Solskjaer has included his new No.18 in the starting XI for an important home date with Wolves.

 🚨 The #MUFC team news is in – @B_Fernandes8 starts!#MUNWOL— Manchester United (@ManUtd) February 1, 2020